-- The use of social networking sites such as Facebook, Bebo, Twitter and MySpace has over recent years become the primary form of communication between friends and family.
-In addition there are many other sites which allow people to publish their own pictures, text and videos such as YouTube and Instagram. - It would not be reasonable to expect or instruct employees not to use these sites which, if used with caution, should have no impact whatsoever on their role in school.
+- 3.1 The use of social networking sites such as Facebook, Twitter, Pinterest, LinkedIn and Myspace have over recent years become the primary form of communication between friends and family.
+In addition, there are many other sites which allow people to publish their own pictures, text and videos such as YouTube, Instagram and Snapchat. - 3.2 It would not be reasonable to expect or instruct employees not to use these sites which, if used with caution, should have no impact whatsoever on their role in school.
 Indeed, appropriate use of some sites may also have professional benefits.
-For example many schools now use sites such as Facebook and Twitter as a means to enhance parental engagement. - It is now widely acknowledged that use of such sites does not provide a completely private platform for personal communications.
+For example, many schools now use sites such as Facebook and Twitter as a means to enhance parental engagement. - 3.3 It is now widely acknowledged that use of such sites does not provide a completely private platform for personal communications.
 Even when utilised sensibly and with caution employees are vulnerable to their personal details being exposed to a wider audience than they might otherwise have intended.
-One example of this is when photographs and comments are published by others without the employees consent or knowledge which may portray the employee in a manner which is not conducive to their role in school.

-• Difficulties arise when staff utilise these sites and they do not have the relevant knowledge or skills to ensure adequate security and privacy settings.
-In addition there are some cases when employees deliberately use these sites to communicate with and/or form inappropriate relationships with children and young people.
+One example of this is when photographs and comments are published by others without the employees consent or knowledge which may portray the employee in a manner which is not conducive to their role in school. - 3.4 Difficulties arise when staff utilise these sites and they do not have the relevant knowledge or skills to ensure adequate security and privacy settings.
+In addition, there are some cases when employees deliberately use these sites to communicate with and/or form inappropriate relationships with children and young people.